cashapp/paparazzi/paparazzi/paparazzi-annotation/README.md

 *A word of caution about this approach: Previews are meant as a developer tool and can change to help visualize different scenarios.
 Changing a preview will likely invalidate a test and could create confusion.*

 ## Annotation Composition
-Want to create more than one test for a composable function?
-Do you have a highly-configured annotation that you want to re-use on multiple functions?

-If you answered *yes* to either of those questions, you should consider defining a custom annotation as a fixture to hold your `@Paparazzi` definitions.
+If you want to create more than one test class for a composable function, or have a highly-configured annotation that you want to re-use on multiple functions, then you can define a custom annotation as a fixture to hold your `@Paparazzi` definitions.
+Each annotation creates a separate test class.

 ```kotlin
 @Paparazzi(